-Love was picked in the first round, 26th overall, in the 2020 NFL Draft.
-At the time, Rodgers’ future with the franchise was in jeopardy, so looking to the future wasn’t the worst thing the Packers could’ve done.
+Jordan Love was picked in the first round, 26th overall, in the 2020 NFL Draft.
+At the time, Aaron Rodgers’ future with the franchise was in jeopardy, as it is again nearly three years later.

 Jordan Love Contract & Salary

-Jordan Love’s salary on his rookie contract is $12.4 million over four years, all of which is guaranteed.
-That includes a $6.6 million signing bonus.
+He’s entering the fourth season of a four-year, $12.4-million rookie deal that included a $6.6 million signing bonus.
 His average salary on the deal is $3.1 million per year.

 Jordan Love Fifth-Year Option

-According to Over the Cap, the money paid out for that rookie deal fifth-year option depends on a tier system.
-Which tier Love fell under depends on playing time and Pro Bowl selections.
+The value of the fifth-year option depends on a tier system, which depends on playing time and Pro Bowl selections.